Niklas199304/DevOps/README.md

 **Important:** IPC frames are **ephemeral** (not persisted).
 Persistence/logging is the job of dedicated apps (e.g., Logger/Recorder), not the IPC transport itself.

 ---

-## Where is the exact specification?

-This README is an introduction to the concept, architecture, and orientation.
-The **exact, bit‑accurate definition** (header layout, payload layouts, CRC rules, and data type legend) is defined in the protocol document:

-* **App IPC Protocol (SoT):** `docs/App_IPC_Protocol_DevOps_1.0_Alpha1.md`

-> Adjust the path/filename to match your repository layout.
-The key requirement is: this document is the SoT.

----